Laurie Robinson & Emmanuel Fratianni, co-founders

 The mission of her Santa Barbara SummerFest Music Camps is “provide high quality ‘symphonic immersion’ and authentic ‘fingers-on’ music education to Santa Barbara’s school-age children ages K-12.
 Designed as a “feeder” to support local school music programs during summer break, with inspiring, social and advanced education, the program works to secure scholarships for limited access students, pay a healthy professional wage to Santa Barbara musicians, integrate professional-grade teacher training for college musicians and support the economy and culture of the entire South Coast community.”

-Emmanuel Fratianni has led major ensembles including the San Francisco Symphony, Baltimore, Dallas and Detroit Symphonies, the Royal Scottish National Orchestra and lectures regularly in music institutions such as Eastman School of Music, Irvine Music Festival, International Conducting Guild and Montreux Jazz Festival.
-He is adjunct professor at the Ecole des Musiques Actuelles (ETM) in Geneva, Switzerland where he teaches music composition for visual media and is a former tenured professor of jazz piano at the Montreux Music Conservatory, Switzerland.
+Emmanuel Fratianni is a pianist, composer, conductor and in-demand music educator.
+He is adjunct professor at the Ecole des Musiques Actuelles (EMA) in Geneva, Switzerland where he teaches music composition for visual media and is a former tenured professor of jazz piano at the Montreux Music Conservatory, Switzerland.

 Emmanuel Fratianni’s concert work has been performed or recorded so far by renowned American orchestras such as the National Symphony Orchestra at the Kennedy Center for Performing Arts, Los Angeles Philharmonic Orchestra, Hollywood Bowl Orchestra, London Philharmonic Orchestra and the Houston Symphony Orchestra.